wellcomecollection/wellcomecollection.org/server/views/docs/PROGRESS_NOTES.md

 * Designed an enhanced reading experience for mobile and desktop users, improving legibility, image and video presentation.
 * Introduced new visual design, including fonts, colour palette, bigger and bolder images.

+**March-April 2017: Enhancements and Infrastructure**
+* Released a six-part story, [Electric Sublime](https://next.wellcomecollection.org/series/electric-sublime), publishing a new part every Thursday.
+* Made improvements to site functionality and accessibility.
+* Redirected all visitors to blog.wellcomecollection.org to our new site.
+* Continued the essential infrastructure work to decouple our content management architecture from the site code.

 ## Tell us what you think
 This is a work in progress, and we’d like to know what you think about the new website.
 You can get in touch in two ways: